liantze/cdcalendar/README.md

 (Use lualatex for french.
 If using pdflatex for greek, remember to load LGR,T1 for fontenc.)

-See [this blog post](https://www.overleaf.com/blog/217-a-multilingual-customisable-cd-slash-floppy-disk-jewel-case-calendar-with-latex) for more information, or open and edit a [CD-sized](https://www.overleaf.com/read/htkctjjgmxjx) or [floppy disk-sized](https://www.overleaf.com/latex/examples/desktop-calendar-fits-3-dot-5-floppy-disk-jewel-case) calendar template on Overleaf.
+See [this blog post](https://www.overleaf.com/blog/217-a-multilingual-customisable-cd-slash-floppy-disk-jewel-case-calendar-with-latex) for more information, or open and edit a [CD-sized](https://www.overleaf.com/read/htkctjjgmxjx), [floppy disk-sized](https://www.overleaf.com/read/vtqtzgbcvmbg) or [full-page](https://www.overleaf.com/read/csttbxxjydvz) calendar template on Overleaf.